Basics: neuroscience and psychophysics

 Types of Neurons

-There are many neurons in the nervous system—a number in the trillions.
-And there are many different types of neurons.
-They can be classified by many different criteria.
-The first way to classify them is by the number of processes attached to the cell body.
+There are many different types of neurons, and they can be classified using many different criteria.
+The first way to classify neurons is by the number of processes attached to the cell body.
 Using the standard model of neurons, one of these processes is the axon, and the rest are dendrites.
-Because information flows through the neuron from dendrites or cell bodies toward the axon, these names are based on the neuron’s polarity.
+Because information flows through the neuron from dendrites → cell body → axon, these names are based on the neuron’s polarity.

 Four neurons types are shown in the image.
 The first is a unipolar cell.
 It has a circular cell body with an axon extending in one direction and branches splitting off into axon terminals.
 The next is a bipolar neuron which is a circular cell body with axons projecting in two directions at a 180 degree angle.
 Each set of axons branches off into either dendrites or an axon terminal.
 The third is a pseudounipolar neuron.
 Here the cell body comes off of the axons to make a T shape.
 The last neuron is multipolar neuron.
 Here there are plenty of dendrites directly connected to the cell body.
 Then there is a single axon projecting out from the cell into an axon terminal.